Cardlink-SA/cardlink-payment-gateway-woocommerce/README.md

 ## Changelog

 - **1.0.13**
-  - Remove deprecated field for IRIS customer code.
+  - Remove deprecated field for IRIS customer code (If you already use IRIS with your own seller id, DO NOT install the new version!).
 - **1.0.12**
   - Enabled IRIS for Worldline and Cardlink.
 - **1.0.11**